Qiskit/qiskit-addon-cutting/INSTALL.rst

 is appropriate for them.
 Users who wish to run within a containerized environment may skip the pre-installation and move straight to :ref:`Option 3`.
-Otherwise, users who wish to install locally or via PyPI may ollow a few set of common instructions to prepare for installation:
+Otherwise, users who wish to install locally or via PyPI may follow a few set of common instructions to prepare for installation:

 First, create a minimal environment with only Python installed in it.
 We recommend using `Python virtual environments <https://docs.python.org/3.10/tutorial/venv.html>`__.